jesseseegers/Future-of-Publishing-SP20/Projects/parsons-design-future-publishing_project-1.md

     - **You *MUST* add an Editor's Note:** the circumstances you found the work in (original, already digitized/OCR'd?) what you've done to the work, how you've accomplished this and why (reasons could vary from the practical to the conceptual/poetic)
 - Schedule:
     - Week 3: Announce & Introduce Project
+    - Week 4: Present chosen work and proposed content augmentation
-    - Week 5: 1st Draft Group Pin-Up
+    - Week 6: 1st Draft Group Pin-Up
     - Week 7: Draft 2 peer-to-peer review
     - Week 8: Final file/link due (midterm)